QilinZhou56/Market-Analysis/README.md

 ### Overview

-This project includes code for predicting stock prices using Monte Carlo simulations and Random Forests.
-Additionally, it provides a basic guide to web scraping for collecting relevant qualitative market data.
+This project features specialized code designed for predicting the stock prices of the S&P 500 index, employing both Monte Carlo simulations and Random Forest algorithms.
+It also offers an introductory guide to web scraping, aimed at gathering essential qualitative market data.

 ### Prediction Results